ATkingma/PivotToolPackage/README.md

 FBX (.fbx)
 OBJ (.obj)
 STL (.stl)

+ROTATION(NEW FEATURE!)
+There is a new feature available that enables you to rotate the pivot.
+To access this feature, use the Gizmo located in the "PivotTool" tab on the main page.
+Once there, activate the rotation function using the designated button.
+Please note that this button only appears when you have also enabled the Gizmo.
+Additionally, you can adjust the rotation further in the "Utilities" tab.

 SUGGESTIONS
 I've got some future plans for the tool, but I need more time for this.
 If you have some suggestions, you can email me at the email at the top of the text.
 For the future: